 This is a trust relationship and your relatives should carefully consider the right person to appoint.
 It’s also important not to leave this until too late.
 It’s difficult for someone suffering from mental deterioration to provide informed consent about changes to their finances.
 Setting up these documents before problems arise can protect ageing relatives and their families.

-Finances and assets are a sensitive topic, so it may not be one your parents or other aging relatives wish to discuss with you.
-This is understandable – but you can still help them plan ahead by encouraging them to set up clear records of what assets or debts they have and where their finances are, as well as contact details for institutions they use along with financial advisers, accountants, lawyers and other specialists with which they have relationships.
+Finances and assets are a sensitive topic, which could be tough to discuss.
+This is understandable, but you can still help them plan by encouraging them to set up clear records of what assets or debts they have, as well as contact details for institutions they use along with details about any financial advisers, accountants, lawyers and other specialists with which they have relationships.

-Having clear documentation to help if the time comes later can make an otherwise stressful time somewhat easier to deal with.
-For example, you don’t want to receive unexpected debt collection notices for your relatives that would have been covered at the repayment time if you’d known about it.
-Or being able to identify where needed finances are to cover medical expenses or the deposit on nursing care when it is needed can make a difference to the quality of your relative’s life.
+Having clear documentation can also help down the track.
+For example, it can ensure any debts are attended to and avoid unexpected debt collection notices for bills that would have been covered at the repayment time if you’d known about it.
+Or it can be help to identify funds to cover medical expenses or nursing care when needed.

 Being prepared can offer you and your relatives confidence about their options for whatever the future brings, even if it feels confronting at first.
-It can also make difficult times a little bit less challenging, should the worst case scenario occur.
-While there are a range of tools offered by State trustees and government websites like MoneySmart to help with budgeting and estate planning, you may also find speaking to experts like financial advisers and lawyers can help.
+It can also make difficult times a little less challenging.
+There is a range of tools offered by state trustees and government websites like MoneySmart to help with budgeting and estate planning.
+Speaking to financial advisers and lawyers can also help.

-This information is current as at 24 July 2018.
-Prepared by BT Financial Group, a division of Westpac Banking Corporation, ABN 33 007 457 141 AFSL and Australian Financial Services Licence 233714.
+This information is current as at 8 September 2020.
+Prepared by BT - Part of Westpac Banking Corporation, ABN 33 007 457 141 AFSL and Australian Financial Services Licence 233714.
 This information does not constitute financial product advice.